 Welcome to Waterlight, a project inspired by a chalk stream in Cambridgeshire.
-Waterlight began as a collaboration between poet and writer Clare Crossman and filmmaker James Murray-White, and the project team has now grown to include local expert Bruce Huett.
+Waterlight began as a collaboration between poet and writer Clare Crossman and filmmaker James Murray-White, and the project team has now grown to include local expert Bruce Huett and filmmaker Nigel Kinnings.

-Here is a short video by James and Clare to introduce the project – and you can read Clare’s Project Diary.
-A lot of filming has been taking place along the river, with more underway, and the Waterlight film will be launched in 2019.
+Here is a short video by James and Clare to introduce the project — and you can read Clare’s Project Diary.
+A lot of filming has been taking place along the river, with more underway — and the Waterlight film launched in 2019, with invitee and public screenings (see our blog).

 And we are very keen to use this site share your stories or memories of the Mel, and any comments you have on the project.
 Do use the Comments box at the bottom of the Your Waterlight Stories page, where you will find some of the interesting conversations we’ve already had.
 If you have information you’d like to share but this isn’t for publication on the site (or maybe you’d like to discuss that), do use the form on the Contact Us page.